klever/justgiving-api-sdk/README.md

 #### Response helper methods
 There are a couple of helper methods on the response to make some API calls and validation easier:
 * `$response->wasSuccessful()` – returns true if the response has a status code of 2xx
-* `$response->existenceCheck()` – returns true if the response had a status code of 200, false if status code 404, and throws an exception otherwise.
+* `$response->existenceCheck()` – returns true if the response had a status code of 200, false if the status code is 404, and throws an exception otherwise.
 Useful for API calls that check for the existence of a resource.